isomerpages/moe-fuhuapri/_fuhua-identity/School Rules.md

 Male students must be neat in appearance, clean-shaven and no facial hair is allowed.
+Hair should be short and neat.
+Spiky hairstyles are not allowed.

 For female students, accessories like hair clips and hair bands must be in dark brown or black.
-Students are expected to keep their hair well-groomed and not coloured / dyed or in outlandish style.
+The fringe should not touch the eyebrow.

 #### **2. LOVE OTHERS**